vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 289 commits since the previous release, including 146 fixes.
+More than 293 commits since the previous release, including 146 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Thu Nov 18 02:04:39 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Nov 19 02:05:39 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER